-The 19th piece in the Polity of Literature series tells the story of one neighbourhood’s effort to make its own reading room when the local library branch closed.
+A Rotterdam activist tells the story of his neighbourhood’s recent effort to make its own reading room after the local library branch closed.

 The guidelines of the prompt were very simple.
 Stories had to be set in a city in the distant future (i.e. in or near the year 2099), be 1,000 words